learn-co-curriculum/phase-0-macos-env-system/README.md

 # MacOS System Setup

-The following instructions are for macOS Catalina.
-If you are not on Catalina but can upgrade, we recommend doing so _after_ following the instructions below.
+The following instructions are for macOS Catalina through BigSur.
+If you are not on Catalina or a later operating system like BigSur but have the option to update, we recommend doing so before following the instructions below.

 ## Check That Your macOS System is Compatible with Flatiron School’s Requirements